Ohio Coastal Management Program

-In 1955, the state of Ohio began requiring permits for the construction of shore erosion, wave and flood control structures as an early effort to protect and manage Ohio's Lake Erie shore.
+In 1955, the state of Ohio began requiring permits for the construction of shore erosion, wave and flood control structures in an early effort to protect and manage Ohio's Lake Erie shore.
 Permits were initially issued by the Ohio Department of Natural Resources (ODNR) through its Division of Shore Erosion, then after 1961 through its Chief Engineer and then through the Division of Water.
-As of July 2007, Shore Structure Permits are signed by the Director of ODNR.
+As of July 2007, Shore Structure Permits are signed by the director of ODNR.

 What requires a Shore Structure Permit?